State Observers: Theory

 So, suppose we formulate a different kind of problem.
 Assume that the system model is known and capable of making highly accurate predictions — provided that it has highly accurate estimates of the system state variables.
 In this alternative problem, the goal is to use all available information about the system inputs and outputs to produce the best possible estimate of the state variable values.
 This is called the state observer problem.

 The state transition equations and the state observer equations are in some respects analogous to open loop and closed loop control strategies from control theory.
-In an open loop strategy, you know from past studies how your system is going to respond to a given input signal, so the best control strategy is to apply the known input signal that will take your system from its initial state to the target state.
+With an open loop strategy, you know from past studies how your system is going to respond to a given input signal, so the best control strategy is to apply the known input signal that will take your system from its initial state to the target state.
 Does the system actually get there?
 Probably not, but close enough to make this strategy very useful.
-In a closed loop strategy, you observe the actual system output, compare it to what the system output should be, and based on this, apply a feedback adjustment to incrementally correct the discrepancy.
+With a closed loop strategy, you observe the actual system output, compare it to what the system output should be, and based on this, apply a feedback adjustment to incrementally correct the discrepancy.
 The two strategies can be applied together to form a powerful combination.

 State observer equations